 “This mural will be a point of pride for Sacramento State for years to come,” says University President Robert S. Nelsen.
-“I cannot wait to see what the artists create.”

 Twelve well-known artists, mostly locals with fine art and street art credentials, on Thursday, Aug.
 9, began painting their visions in the shape of letters spelling the city's name on the west side of Shasta Hall, home to Sac State’s University and Playwright’s theaters.

 Sac State, as home for Sacramento’s mural, hosted the Wide Open Walls kickoff news conference on Aug.
 9 near Shasta Hall.
 Among the dignitaries who attended were President Nelsen, Congresswoman Doris Matsui, and Sacramento Mayor Darrell Steinberg, along with Mike Testa, CEO and president of Visit Sacramento, and Sheree Meyer, dean of the College of Arts and Letters.
-(See our photo album from the news conference.)
+(See our video and photo album from the news conference.)

 “Public art is there, stares you in the face.
 You have to see it.
 And all of a sudden, a conversation develops in meaningful ways,” Matsui said to the nearly 100 people gathered for the event.